Arts

 In Middle School, students have arts classes four times a week and choose a focus – visual art, music, or drama – each semester.
 This allows for deeper exploration and skill-building.

-• Music: Students build vocal and instrumental skills, perform solo and in groups, and explore percussion and string instruments.
-They perform at school events like the Peace and Light Ceremony, spring musical, and ArtBeat.
+Music: Students build vocal and instrumental skills, perform solo and in groups, and explore percussion and string instruments.
+They perform at school events such as the Peace and Light Ceremony, the spring musical, and ArtBeat.

-• Drama: Students learn acting, character development, and ensemble work.
-They explore playwrights, perform scenes and monologues, and take part in workshops.
-Students can also audition for two after-school productions — the fall play and spring musical.
+Drama: Students learn acting, character development, and ensemble work.
+They explore playwrighting, perform scenes and monologues, and take part in workshops.
+Students can also audition for two after-school productions: the fall play and the spring musical.

-High School students continue to choose from visual art, music, or drama each semester, progressing at their own level.
+High School: Students continue to choose from visual art, music, or drama each semester, progressing at their own pace.
 Seniors can take the same art form all year.

 ArtBeat

-ArtBeat is our annual spring celebration of student creativity, featuring a gallery of visual work, a live music showcase, a drama presentation, and the annual Upcycled Fashion Show with student-designed and modeled outfits.
+ArtBeat is our annual spring celebration of student creativity, featuring a gallery of visual work, a live music showcase, and a drama presentation.
 It’s a joyful showcase of talent and growth across all divisions.